 And those are the kinds of things they're going to focus in on, as opposed to somebody died.
 They're just not quite ready to get that concept.

-CAT WISE: Child care at The Mount is competitively priced with similar high quality preschools in the area.
+Child care at The Mount is competitively priced with similar high quality preschools in the area.
 Currently, 400 families are on the wait list.

 Administrators believe The Mount's model can be replicated across the country, and they expect interest to peak this summer, when a documentary featuring their work called "Present Perfect" is released.